jawadqur/gen3-argo-gitops/README.md

 ## Bootstrap cluster resources, and deploy gen3

-This will deploy the following resources:
+This will deploy ArgoCD and then deploy the following resources:

 Cluster Resources:
 - Istio